tlambert03/microsim/docs/api.md

 Samples define the distribution and properties of fluorophores in the simulation.
-A `Sample` is a set of `labels`, each of which is a combiniation of a `Fluorophore` and a `FluorophoreDistribution`.
+A `Sample` is a set of `labels`, each of which is a combination of a `Fluorophore` and a `FluorophoreDistribution`.

 The `FluorophoreDistribution` is the primary object that determines what the sample will look like.